Getting off Antidepressants: Prozac Withdrawal and Addiction

 When loved ones enter treatment for addiction to antidepressants, families can encourage them by promising to support them throughout the entire process.
 They can also attend family therapy together in order to develop tools to combat symptoms of depression without medication should those feelings arise again.

 Though Prozac is not considered addictive by its nature as an SSRI, it is possible to develop a psychological dependence on it.
 In addition, people may experience withdrawal symptoms upon stopping antidepressant use, which many associate with addiction.
-If a loved one appears to be suffering from an addiction to antidepressants, real help is available.
-There are comprehensive forms of treatment available for addiction, as well as for depression following recovery.
+If a loved one appears to be suffering from an addiction to antidepressants, real help is available from Orange County substance abuse programs.
+There are comprehensive forms of treatment available for addiction including inpatient treatment, as well as for depression following recovery.